Collins87mbathi/collins-mbathi.me/_posts/Building a Dating App with MERN.md

 ```
 ![end](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/el1lhrbghri5rx6uxhql.PNG)

-We have completed our dating app project hope you enjoyed it and learned a lot.
+We finished our dating app project, and I hope you enjoyed it and learned a lot.
-We will be talking about how to deploy the app in Heroku in our next article .
+In our next article, we'll go over how to deploy the app on Heroku.